0n3man/wifi2wifi/README.md

 $ shutdown -r now
 ```
 ### Step 2: If you're using a realtek adaptor for your second wifi device
+The cudy adaptor is based on realtek which isn't included in the base raspberry os install.
 Install the realtek driver

 ```